HiroshiLab/Building-Gene-Trees-workshop-1/README.md

           mafft --auto --anysymbol all_ADH.fa.mod.fa > all_ADH.fa.aln

           less all_ADH.fa.aln

+  3. Move the alignment file to the workshop1 folder and return to this folder

+          mv all_ADH.fa.aln ../

+          cd ../

 ## Part 4: RAxML

 RAxML is a tree building software that uses maximum likelihood

+1. Go to the RAxML folder

+        cd standard-RAxML-master

-1. For Mac only: compile
+2. For Mac only: compile

         make -f Makefile.AVX2.PTHREADS.mac